tfournet/imp_hunter/README.md

 Searches for Imposter Domains to log to Perch

 The goal of this project is to add OSINT domain imposter threat intelligence to [Perch](https://www.perchsecurity.com) notifications.
 A domain imposter is an internet domain name (*ie. google.com*) that has been registered with the purpose of tricking people into thinking that it is another, more reputable domain.
-For example, *go0gle.com*
+For example, *go0gle.com or goog1e.com*

 This project makes use of two other projects: [dnstwist](https://github.com/elceef/dnstwist) and [urlcrazy](https://github.com/urbanadventurer/urlcrazy).
 We utilize docker to run each of them to gain the greatest possible intel.